 Understandably, responding to surveys often can “burn out” customers and reduce your average response rate.
 Sending out a new survey every six months helps you strike a good balance that keeps feedback fresh and relevant without taking a toll on customers.

-The exception to this rule is if your client implements changes rapidly and updates their product on a weekly or monthly basis.
+The exception to this rule is if your client implements changes rapidly and updates their product weekly or monthly.
 In this case, a quarterly update can make it easier to stay on top of customer satisfaction and tie improvements or reductions in satisfaction to specific events.

-Whatever frequency you choose to use, never push a client to over-survey their customers.
+Whatever frequency you choose, never push a client to over-survey their customers.
 No matter how good your product or service might be, sending out surveys too often can result in annoyance and frustration, hurting your Net Promoter Score and earning negative feedback.

 Work with your clients to close the loop and respond to feedback

 One of the most common Net Promoter Score mistakes is using NPS as a purely quantitative feedback system, all while ignoring or forgetting to act on the qualitative feedback provided by customers.